Skip to main content

 • replayability

-• “With about a dozen different mission sponsors, scenarios, hundreds of potential landing sites, and many more parameters that you as the player can control going into a playthrough, this game is especially well-balanced towards any playstyle and has a great deal of replayability.”
+• “With about a dozen different mission sponsors (think of it as your starting civilization), scenarios (called 'challenges' in the game), hundreds of potential landing sites, a handful of plotlines to follow, and many more parameters that you as the player can control going into a playthrough, this game is especially well-balanced towards any playstyle and I feel has a great deal of replayability, something I am always looking for in any game.”

 • “It lacks various quality of life features, has no real replay value, and on top has barely any content without DLCs.”